pavlomysak/pavlomysak.github.io/README.md

 ## Technical Skills: R, SQL, Tableau

 ## Education
 B.S.
-Business Analytics - State University of New York at New Paltz
+Business Analytics, Minor in Economics - State University of New York at New Paltz

 Graduation: Spring 2025